Dragon1 Standard: Concepts

 Sometimes, the meaning of a word gets abstracted from its implementation because of time.
 One can often use etymology sources to find the original meaning of a word, which might be completely different from its meaning now.

-Note: It is interesting to see that modern concepts are not only technology-driven but also reflect society's trends, issues, and concerns.
+Note: It is interesting to see that modern concepts are technology-driven and reflect society's trends, issues, and concerns.
 This of concepts like Green Energy, Privacy Data Protection, or Smart City Services.

 Examples of concepts are: process, business process, process orientation, server, file server, server-based computing, service, and self-service.